opensecuritycontroller/community/development/dev_flow.md

 Once you have cloned the OSC repositories you must create a new branch.
 > **You should NOT commit or push changes directly on the 'master' branch**.

 You may create as many branches as you wish, branches that you intend to push to GitHub should be prefixed by your GitHub user name.
-Since you cannot commit or push to the 'master' branch you will need at least one branch pushd remotely.
+Since you cannot commit or push to the 'master' branch you will need at least one branch pushed remotely.
 ```sh
 git checkout -b [YOUR_GITHUB_USER_NAME]_branch
 ```